ysdn2019/Graduates-List/graduates/gurleen-hansi.md

 ---
 path: /work/data-narratives
 graduate: Gurleen Hansi
-mainimg: /assets/work/Hansi_Gurleen_project2_web_main.jpg
+cover: /assets/work/Hansi_Gurleen_project2_web_main.jpg
-thumbnailimg: /assets/work/Hansi_Gurleen_project2_web_thumbnail.jpg
+thumbnail: /assets/work/Hansi_Gurleen_project2_web_thumbnail.jpg
 title: Data Narratives
 groupmembers:
-fields: Data Visualisation, Information Design, Interactive
+category: Data Visualisation, Information Design, Interactive
 mediumdimensions:  Textiles
 description: Data Narratives is a textiles-based data visualization created using various embroidery techniques.
 It is intended to visually narrate an individual’s everyday life using FitBit data that is represented in the form of symbolic motifs.
 This piece is derived from an amalgamation of various bodies of thought including, Hyperreality, the Quantified Self and Data Humanism.
 digitallink: https://www.ghansi.co/data-narratives